2dareis2do/ticker-type-text/README.md

 ### secondsout

-When using the keep feature, when set, this paramter allows configuration over the speed second part or subsequent frames.
+When using the `keep` feature (see above), when set, this parameter allows configuration over the speed of second and subsequent frames.
 This can be higher or lower than that of the first frame.